killbinvlog/simple-image-upload-server/README.md

 #### Prerequisites

 - NodeJS v16.15.0 (this is the version I use but another one could work well) with npm
-- A running MongoDB server (you can get one for free at MongoDB Atlas => https://www.mongodb.com/cloud/atlas)
+- A running MongoDB server (you can get one for free at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas))

 #### Steps